Pagination

 Generally, we don’t recommend you use after cursors for user-facing pagination.
 See UI pagination.

 • Cursor integrity: You shouldn’t directly change or manipulate after cursor values.
-The cursor is a hash that contains all information required to get the next page in the Set.
+The cursor is a string-encoded hash that contains all information required to get the next page in the Set.

 Any modification to the cursor could result in unexpected behavior or errors when retrieving the next page.